GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ## Immediate Priorities

 ### 1. Admin Panels
-- [ ] Dashboard:
-  - Cloudflare Workers = Unknown?
-  - Remove Quick Actions
-  - Panel order: Data Usage -> System Status -> Site Statistics -> Recent Activity
-  - Remove Auth Debug tab.
-  - Add Debug tab to see the site from a lower role point of view.
-    - Add "Return to User Profile" option.
-    - This feature also does not allow for submissions of any kind.
-- [ ] Panel Itself:
-  - Remove User Data
 - [ ] Financials:
   - Allow click to toggle on/off for Service Cost Breakdown
   - Allow "Future Ideas" section